- Where do you get your leather?

 What do I do if I spill something on my Billie Marie bag?

-First, visit our Materials page and try the suggestions on that page.
-If you are still unhappy with the look of the bag, bring it into the store and we will do our best to fix or minimize the stain!
-If you don't live in the bay area or cannot make it into the store, send us an email with a photo of the stain at firstname.lastname@example.org.
+First, visit our Materials page and try the suggestions under each "Care Instructions" section on that page.
+If you are still unhappy with the look of the bag, make an appointment to come into the workshop or send us an email.
+We will do our best to fix or minimize the stain!
+If you don't live in the bay area or cannot make it into the store, send us an email with a photo of the stain at email@example.com.

 How do I contact Billie Marie?